 $TSLA stock had risen steadily every month since March 2020, and I had been buying shares whenever I could muster up some cash from other stock sales.

 That night Tesla announced a 5:1 stock split.
 The after-hours price and subsequent days and weeks rocketed Tesla to $2295 or $459 post-split. 😆

 In September, we visited Wakehurst, a large house with hundreds of hectares of trees and plants.
 We took a day to walk and explore some of the property.
 We saw some lovely birds.

 I cleaned the paving on our driveway, of course, it was a messy job.
 You can read all about it here – Paving blocks cleaned with a high-pressure Kärcher hose pipe.

-Not much happened in October, in spite of more local lockdowns.
+Not much happened in October, despite more local lockdowns.
 The only way to escape all these lockdowns was to walk in the countryside, which we did a lot.
 Clocking up the miles in Strava was easy.
-We discovered a lot of history in our local area, just by wandering down various public footpaths.
+We discovered a lot of history in our local area by wandering down various public footpaths.
 We also saw some downright dumb fencing. 😀

-At the beginning of the month, we received our replacement pool table and to our relief, it was perfect.
-We would really like to thank Home Leisure Direct for their fantastic customer service.
+At the beginning of the month, we received our replacement pool table, and to our relief, it was perfect.
+We would like to thank Home Leisure Direct for their fantastic customer service.

 We had a new desk and bookshelf built under our staircase to maximise the space.

 Goodbye Nissan Qashqai, hello Tesla Model 3